Syvokobylenko/Short-Autohotkey-Scripts/README.md

 Your Reality - Only Piano.ahk - This is Send on Click.ahk but with the String being "Your Reality" default binding keys to play on a piano.

-findmouse.ahk - It will print on the screen a mouse position one second after pressing Ctrl + Z.
+Findmouse.ahk - It will print on the screen a mouse position one second after pressing Ctrl + Z.

+Mastery on skill.ahk - Sends and deletes p,o,l,k or j at random whenever you press q,w or e.
+Whenever you press R, D or F sends and deletes i.
+Usefull for emotes in League of Legends.
+Known issue: Pressing shift + Q/W/E/R/D/F will sometimes release shift.

+Copy Persistent.ahk - Used to make a backup of persistent of Monika After Story.
+Run it on startup and you will get one backup per day (there is a limit 1 per day to not flood your drive.)